• Skip to primary navigation

 How to Use Microsoft Excel on Chromebook

-Being a Windows program, Microsoft Excel is not natively supported on Chromebooks.
-However, you will be pleased to know that it is possible to use Microsoft Excel on Chromebook.
+If you are looking for a way to use Microsoft Excel on Chromebook, you might be pleased to know that it possible to use Microsoft Excel on a Chromebook, without the need download & install Microsoft Excel.

 Use Microsoft Excel on Chromebook

-The easiest way to use Microsoft Excel on Chromebook is to download and install the Microsoft Office App on your Chromebook.
+Another way to use Microsoft Excel on Chromebook is by downloading and installing the Android based Microsoft Office App on your Chromebook.

 1. Go to Google Play Store on your Chromebook.